docker/docs/content/subscription/downgrade.md

 You can downgrade your Docker subscription at anytime before the renewal date.
 The unused portion of the subscription isn't refundable or creditable.

-When you downgrade your subscription, you have access to paid features is available until the next billing cycle.
+When you downgrade your subscription, access to paid features is available until the next billing cycle.
 The downgrade takes effect on the next billing cycle.

 Before you downgrade to a free subscription, you may need to reduce the number of team members and convert any private repositories to public repositories or delete them.
 For information, see [Docker Pricing](https://www.docker.com/pricing).